-Super easy 3 Step Paleo “Baklava” Bars! healthy vegan friendly paleo baklava bars that are packed full of sweet nutty flavor and healthy fats.
-Lower in carbs, sugar, and great for snacking or breakfast on the go.
-A paleo bar that tastes like dessert but made with simple real food!
+Super easy 3 Step Paleo Baklava Bars!
+These vegan and paleo friendly “baklava” flavored bars are full of sweet nutty flavor and healthy fats.
+Lower in carbs, sugar, and great for snacks or breakfast on the go.
+Totally tastes like that nutty rich dessert, but of course, WAY better for you!
+ENJOY!

-Hey there Wednesday!
-Yes, I am posting Greekish paleo”baklava” bars the day before Cinco de Mayo.
-Totally makes sense.
-Okay it doesn’t but these honey nut Paleo Baklava bars have been made twice in our household already.
-If I don’t share them soon I just might kick myself.
-Because, for one, they are super duper yummy.
-And two, they are paleo, lower carb, and vegan friendly.
+Reason for baklava bar obsession number one…. they are super duper yummy.
+And two…… they are paleo, lower carb, and vegan friendly.
 Which makes them another great FUEL source for many.
 For those of you allergic to nuts, I’m sorry I left you out.
 Forgive me.
-But you can make these vegan protein bars instead.
+But you can make these no bake vegan protein bars instead.
 Mmm k?
 Lastly, reason number 3…. they make for a nice change in what we call, the bar stash.

 If you’re like us, you probably have a huge stash of bars in your pantry.
 Right?
 Not just one kind, like SEVERAL kind.
 Protein bars, oat bars, fruit/nut bars, savory bars, vegan or paleo bars, chocolate bars, etc. etc. etc. You get my point.
 Bars are handy and convenient.
-But then there are times when all those bars just don’t satisfy or they start to taste “meh” after a while.
+But then there are times when just wanted something a little nutty and sweet but without all the dried fruit.
 Ya know?

-Anyways, it’s always nice to have another gluten free bar option that tastes lighter, meaning not as dry or dense.
-But also one that has some great flavor and nutritional value!
 Which is why I totally made these Paleo Baklava Bars.
-They are lighter is sugar and carbs but not lacking superfood nutrition!
-A paleo honey nut bar that is super moist (hate that word) and super delicious.
+They are lighter is sugar and carbs (like these bars) but not lacking superfood nutrition!
+A paleo nut bar that is super moist (hate that word) and super delicious.
 Made with SUPER SIMPLE ingredients.
 Oh and of course vegan friendly if you want to use maple syrup.
 Always an option there.

 You see where I’m going with this, right.?
 Simple REAL FOOD ingredients make for the best snackage.. that’s a word.

-Chopped nuts, almond butter or tahini, honey, spices, coconut oil, and almond meal.
+Chopped nuts, almond butter or tahini, honey (or maple syrup), spices, coconut oil, and almond meal.
 Yep.
 SIMPLE to the max!

 I bet now you are wondering. .. um… “Lindsay, how are these even relevant to Baklava?”